 We have also tried to illustrate the usefulness of the above resource to prioritize both key regulators and genomic variations (single nucleotide and structural variations) using various techniques, such as luciferase assays, CRISPR, and knockdowns.
 We hope that all the above aspects serve as good examples to illustrate the value of our resource to cancer genomics.

-2. Regarding the the BMR part
+2. Regarding the BMR part

-Specifically related toBMR estimation, the reviewer mentioned that there are many prior studies focusing on applications like cancer driver detection.
+With respect to the BMR estimation part in particular, the reviewer noted that there had been many existing publications focusing on applications such as cancer driver detection.

-First, we thank the referee for pointing out these related references and we haved cited many of them in our initial submission (table R2 below).
-We want to point out that some of the references were either published after our initial submission (such as Marticorena et al. 2017) or with afocus other than BMR estimation (more details in the following table).
+We thank the referee for pointing out a body of related work.
+As suggested, we have tried to provide better context of previous work in our revised manuscript.
+We would also like to point out that some references were either published after our initial submission (such as Marticorena et al. 2017) or with a different focus (i.e., other than BMR estimation).

-Second, we want to emphasize that the main goal of the BMR part in our paper is not to make novel driver discoveries but to illustrate how the richness of the ENCODE data can noticeably improve the accuracy of BMR estimation, as we have attempted to showin our updated Fig. 2.
+Second, we would also like to emphasize that the main goal of our paper is not to present novel methods of driver discovery, but rather to illustrate that the richness of the ENCODE data can be leveraged to noticeably improve the accuracy of BMR estimation.
+Hence, we feel it is slightly outside the scope for our ENCODE resource paper to make detailed comparisons with driver gene discovery.
+In the revised version, we have clearly highlighted the value of ENCODE data in our updated Fig. 1.

-Third, we want to point thatBMR estimation is just one out ofmany potential applications of ENCODE data.
-Even for the variant investigation part alone, we also have germline and SV analysis in this paper.
-There are many other ENCODE applications, such as regulatory activity, rewiring, and stemness, which are also key to investigate in cancer genomics.
+Third, we want to point out that the BMR application is just one out of many potential ENCODE data applications.
+Given that most of the comments focussed on the BMR, we assume that a number of other points were valuable (e.g. the networks rewiring, stemness measure, and regulator/SNV/SV prioritization) and based on this we have further emphasized this in the manuscript).